 Stripe provides its own prebuilt UI components that collect customer card data securely without handling sensitive data.
 The card details are converted to ‘Token’ which then needs to be sent to your servers.
 Using this ‘Token’ you can charge the customers.
 This is a way secure as your application doesn’t need to store or interact with customer card details.

-file.
-Create this JS file under the public directory and add the below code to it.
+directory and add the below code to it.

 js/card.js